fabon-f/temporal-polyfill-lite/README.md

 [![pkg.pr.new](https://pkg.pr.new/badge/fabon-f/temporal-polyfill-lite)](https://pkg.pr.new/~/fabon-f/temporal-polyfill-lite)

-Lightweight Temporal polyfill supporting all time zones and basic (`iso8601` and `gregory`) calendars.
+Lightweight Temporal polyfill.

-- **Small**: The bundle size is nearly 10% smaller than [temporal-polyfill](https://www.npmjs.com/package/temporal-polyfill), 60% smaller than [@js-temporal/polyfill](https://www.npmjs.com/package/@js-temporal/polyfill) if you need only basic calendars (see [comparison](https://github.com/fabon-f/temporal-polyfill-comparison) for details).
+- **Small**: The bundle size is nearly 10% smaller than [temporal-polyfill](https://www.npmjs.com/package/temporal-polyfill), 60% smaller than [@js-temporal/polyfill](https://www.npmjs.com/package/@js-temporal/polyfill) if you need only Gregorian calendar (see [comparison](https://github.com/fabon-f/temporal-polyfill-comparison) for details).
 - **Spec-compliant**: It supports the latest spec, while other polyfills are based on the outdated spec (at least as of February 2026).

 # Usage